Religious leaders condemn Trump's immigration order. But who's listening?

 A majority of those same groups, as well as a slight majority of white Catholics (52%) also endorse a temporary ban on Muslims coming to the United States from abroad, the survey found.

 Protestant pastors, at least, are well aware of the pulpit-pew divide in their churches.
-While 86% of Protestant pastors agreed that Christians have a responsibility to care for refugees and foreigners, according to a survey by LifeWay Research, more than 4 in 10 say their congregations are fearful about refugees coming to the United States.
+While 86% agreed that Christians have a responsibility to care for refugees and foreigners, according to a survey by LifeWay Research, more than 4 in 10 say their congregations are fearful about refugees coming to the United States.